Artemisia abrotanum 'Tangerine'

 Common name(s): tangerine southernwood, tree southernwood

-Description: perennial; 'Tangerine' is a rather rare selection of southernwood that typically doesn't flower and has distinctly upright growth instead of the low, mounding habits found in other southernwood selections.
-Some say it smells of tangerine but they all smell just about the same which is strongly camphorous.
-Southernwood is an ancient herb used for medicine, sachets, potpourris and as an air freshener and insect repellent.
+Description: perennial; 'Tangerine' is a rather rare selection of A. abrotanum that typically doesn't flower and has distinctly upright growth instead of the low, mounding habits found in other southernwood selections.
+Some say it smells of tangerine, but truthfully, they all smell just about the same which is strongly camphorous.
+Southernwood is an herb used since ancient times for medicine, sachets, potpourris, insect repellent, and as an air freshener.
 Strongly aromatic, feathery foliage smells of camphor and dries well.
-Forms a tall, semi-deciduous shrub that is decidedly longer-lived with utter neglect.
+Forms a semi-deciduous shrub that is decidedly longer-lived with utter neglect.

 Height: to 4 ft.
 Spread: to 3 ft.